Weave Together 2027 is Coming Soon!

 What About Equipment?

-You should plan to bring your own looms if that’s possible.
+Please plan to bring your own looms if possible.
 You’re already comfortable working on them, and at the end of the retreat, you can take home any of your work in progress.
 But if your travel plans will make that challenging, or if you’re taking a class on a new-to-you loom, we’ll make arrangements to borrow a limited number of looms from local weavers and companies.

 About 2-3 months before the event, we’ll send out an equipment survey and rental options for your classes.

-Meet the 2026 Instructors
+Meet the 2027 Instructors

 At Weave Together, you’ll learn from some of the most renowned weavers and fiber artists in the world.
 This year’s all-star lineup includes these new and returning instructors.